Quicklinks

 Please refer to the SKE guidelines and the following FAQs:

-When can an application be made for a living allowance?
+When can a application be submitted?

 Who decides on the applications?